Deportation in the second Trump administration: Legal issues

 On June 11, 2025, the United States Department of Justice Civil Division released a memo directing its prosecutors to focus efforts on bringing cases in federal courts against certain naturalized US citizens with the aim of stripping them of their US citizenship.
 The categories specified in the memo included individuals with "a nexus to terrorism", gang members, those engaged in financial fraud and those who may have misrepresented facts in their citizenship applications.
 Immigration experts expressed concern that such court cases could be abused to target opponents of the Trump administration who, once their citizenship had been removed, could be deported.

 After reports that the administration planned to offer unaccompanied minor migrants US$2,500 to waive their rights and return to their countries of origin, US Representative Delia Ramirez (D-IL 3) and 21 others sent a letter to DHS requesting information on the plans and the steps DHS would take to ensure compliance with the Trafficking Victims Protection Reauthorization Act and other legal requirements covering the treatment of such migrants.

+In April 2026, ProPublica reported that immigrants have filed more than 18,000 petitions of habeas corpus against the second Trump administration, more than were filed against the last three administrations combined.
+An analysis of cases by Politico found that the vast majority of cases have resulted in the plaintiff being released from custody or given a bond hearing.
+The analysis showed that over 300 judges have ruled that immigrants were detained illegally, while only 14 have upheld their detention.

+A US federal appeals court has rejected the Trump administration's policy of rapidly deporting migrants to countries other than their own, a ruling that could next be reviewed by the Supreme Court.
+On 18 September 2026, a three-judge panel of the First Circuit Court of Appeals in Boston largely upheld a February decision that found the Department of Homeland Security's so-called third-country removal policy unlawful.

+The case arose from a class-action lawsuit examining what due process migrants are owed before being sent to nations with which they have no ties.
+Writing for the panel, US Circuit Judge Seth Aframe said migrants must be given a "meaningful" opportunity to raise safety concerns before removal, rejecting the Trump administration's narrower reading of the law.

 Reactions

+By January 2026, The Associated Press reported that a "broad cultural revolt" against ICE and Trump's immigration agenda was forming across American culture, business, sports, and entertainment.